ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 ## Scripting Spark in Ruby

+Ruby isn't directly supported by Spark but thanks to the JRuby project you have access to an interactive shell (REPL) for Ruby that also gives you access to compiled Java classes.

 I used JRuby to create a small interactive Spark environment.
 JRuby can use Java classes directly, so all I had to do was instantiate Spark Java classes in JRuby and use the Java API from Ruby's "irb" REPL.
 What I'm doing here is calling the Java API for Spark; JRuby is simply a convenient way to script the use of the Java API so I don't have to compile Java programs every time I make a change.
 You should be able to achieve a similar setup with any interpreted JVM language such as Clojure.

 The following example code   shows how you could start up Spark and make an ad-hoc query from JRuby, and then work with the Java DataFrame API interactively to do similar tasks to what we did with Python.

 ### Spark JRuby example

-There are two basic approaches you can take
+There are two basic approaches you can take if you wish to run a Spark job from an officially unsupported language:

 1. Write a small Java  class to issue Spark SQL queries and pre-determined actions on RDDs and DataFrame instances; this allows you to skip importing all the Spark JAR files directly in your JRuby program.
 Probably the right approach to take if your app  requirements are known and you don't need interactive access to Spark through JRuby.
 2. Simply import all necessary Spark Java libraries into your JRuby program.
 Then you can load your code in "jirb" and interact with Spark.